google-marketing-solutions/remarque/README.md

 ## Installation

 1. Install application
-   Installation is easier to execute in Cloud Shell but actually you can run anywhere.
+   Installation is easier to execute in Cloud Shell but actually you can run it anywhere.
    Open Cloud Shell and execute in the terminal:

 ```